wertercatt/tooters/quattle.md

 ## <small>Features</small>
 Fully responsive with an emphasis on mobile friendly design, typography and interaction

-HTML, SASS, XML, supporting assets and config files are included for the theme's design and functionality
+HTML, SASS, XML, supporting assets and config files are included for the theme's design and integration with Jekyll

+Manifest.json to function as a [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)

-CSS media feature `prefers-color-scheme` to detect if the visitor has requested a light or dark color mode
+CSS media feature `prefers-color-scheme` to detect if the visitor has requested a light or dark color scheme

-`$variables` based color schemes for light and dark mode, syntax highlighting for code blocks and styling of elements
+`$variables` based colors for light and dark mode, syntax highlighting for code blocks and styling of elements

 HTML/CSS compression (minification)